hyperoslo/cellular/README.md

 ## Troubleshooting

-If you are using Twilio as backend, please make sure you add or (port)[https://www.twilio.com/help/faq/porting] a phone number to your account so, that you can use that as a sender.
+If you are using Twilio as a backend, please make sure you add or (port)[https://www.twilio.com/help/faq/porting] a phone number to your account so, that you can use that as a sender option.
 You won't be able to send messages from any phone number unless you port it to Twilio.

 Also, make sure phone numbers are in valid international format:
 [`+47xxxxxx`, `+370xxxxx`]